MirrorReflectionTeam/MirrorReflectionTeam/README.md

 ![banner](https://raw.githubusercontent.com/MirrorReflectionTeam/MirrorReflectionTeam/main/MR_banner.jpg)
 ## 🚀 About Mirror Reflection

 Hi!
 We are Mirror Reflection Team from Ukraine.
 We have experience with trading crypto&fx market, management and POW mining.
 Now we are starting as PoS validator that is focused on Cosmos Ecosystem.
-Validation experience is about 10 chains for 3 month.
+Validation experience is over 10 chains.
 Always available 24 hours!
 We are looking forward to work with you.

 ### :computer: Hardware: